hisubram/mobilefoundation/instrument_an_app.md

 {: #instrument_app_based_on_data_android }
 {: android}

 1. Initialize your application to capture and send analytics data to Mobile Analytics service.
-Firstly, add the following `import` statements to the beginning of your application or activity class:
+First, add the following `import` statements to the beginning of your application or activity class:
 {: android}

    ```Java